FlorinMiron98/Jet-Set-Go/README.md

 As this project was created using the development environment provided by [Parcel.js](https://parceljs.org/), I decided to deploy it on [Netlify](https://www.netlify.com/) as the deployment process was much easier.
 The next steps were followed:
 1. **Build the Project**
    - After the development process, I made sure the project is built for production by running the following command in the terminal: `npm run build`
-   - This whill generate the production-ready files inside the `dist/` folder (or the configured output folder).
+   - This will generate the production-ready files inside the `dist/` folder (or the configured output folder).
 2. **Create a Netlify Account**
    - If you dont't have a Netflify account, sign-up at [Netlify](https://www.netlify.com/).
 3. **Log In to Netlify**